Natural Infrastructure Fund - Small Projects Stream Applicant Guide

 - All Canadian government sources (federal, provincial, territorial, and municipal) will not exceed 100% of total eligible expenditures.

-- In the case of grant or contributions to for-profit recipients, the recipient must contribute a minimum of 10% towards the total eligible expenditures, resulting in a stacking limit of 90% federal cost-share.
+- In the case of grant or contributions to for-profit recipients, the recipient must contribute a minimum of 10% towards the total eligible expenditures, resulting in a stacking limit of 90% Canadian government cost-share (including federal, provincial and territorial, and municipal).

 Federal Share Cashflow